Huda El-Sarari: Awards

 She was the tenth person in 30 people chosen for their influence in the Arab world in 2019 by "Arabian Business" magazine.
 She was said to be the first woman from Libya to gain a place in both the Arab and global rankings as one of the influential Arab personalities.

 Private life

 El-Sarari married the Libyan writer and journalist Mujahid Al-Busaifi in 2003.
-They had two children who they brought up in the Netherlands whilst they were exiled for their opposition to the Libyan dictator Gaddafi.
+They had two children whom they brought up in the Netherlands whilst they were exiled for their opposition to the Libyan dictator Gaddafi.
 They later moved to Qatar.